cirosantilli/linux-cheat/eclipse.md

 You will want to gitignore them.

+It does not seem possible to ask Eclipse to prevent Eclipse from creating those files: <http://stackoverflow.com/questions/12563878/how-to-prevent-creation-of-project-files-in-eclipse-navigator>

 ### Eclipse.ini

 Global file on `$ECLIPSE_HOME` or in the eclipse installation folder by default.